Horse Barn Owner in Monkton, Vermont Gets Rooftop Solar

 Mike New’s Home and Horse Barn are Powered by Solar!

-The rooftop solar that powers Mike New’s horse barn has a big benefit for his horses — it keeps their water from freezing.
+The rooftop solar that powers Mike New’s horse barn has a big benefit for his horses — it prevents their water from freezing.
 Solar powers the horses’ heated water basins so they have non-frozen water to drink in the winter.

 Mike thought going solar was the right thing to do for the planet.
 Both his home and his barn are now fueled by sunshine.
 Mike chose SunCommon as his solar installer because he likes our story and our local nature.